MarkKozel/QuickGitJs/README.md

 # Quick Git JS
+*super beta verison.
+Did not mean to publish version 1.x.x.
+Consider it version 0.0.1*

-Simple JavaScript node package for interacting with local-remote git repositories
+## Simple JavaScript node package for interacting with local working git repositories

-*Local-Remote* git repositories are Remote Repos, but stored on the local network, not on Git services like GitHub or GitLab
+Expects you have [git](https://git-scm.com/downloads) for your system installed and configured to run at the command-line

+Verify by opening a command-line terminal and typing ```git --version```.
+If you see a version number returned, you are good to go

 ## Classes